ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Tablet cover](Tablet_cover)*

-A **Tablet cover** is a sheet of protective material, not unlike a screen protector for a smartphone, that encases or adheres to the surface of a graphics tablet to reduce wear.
+A **tablet cover** is a sheet of protective material, like a screen protector for a smartphone, that encases or adheres to the surface of a graphics tablet to reduce wear.

 ### Unstable rate